-The trimmer is useful to control the glider angle and speed according to the wing loading and conditions in which you fly.
+Trimmers are useful to control the angle of attack of the wing and speed according to your wing loading and the condition in which you are flying.

-There are two lines of stitching on the trimmer webbing.
-Neutral position of the trimmer is shown by the lower stitched line.
-When the trimmer is at the neutral position, the risers are all of equal length.
-The trimmer should be in the neutral position for launching and landing.
+There are two stitching lines on the trim riser.
+The neutral position of the trimmer is shown by the lower line.
+When the trimmer is in the neutral position, the length of each riser is equal.

+Trimmers should be in the neutral position during launching and landing.

-As the trimmers are pulled on, the glider speed will be slowed and sink rate will be decreased (better).
-This effect is useful to gain a better climb rate in thermals.
-The trimmer can also be used asymmetrically.
-Pulling the trimmer on the inside riser when thermalling will help you to turn inside with less brake pressure.
-Please note however that pulling the trimmer on gives you less precise handling.
-Don't fly with both or one side of trimmer closed in strong or turbulent conditions.
+As the trimmers are pulled, the trim speed will be slower and the sink rate will be better.
+This effect is useful to achieve a better climb rate in thermals.
+In addition, trimmers can be used asymmetrically.
+Pulling the trimmer of the inside wing while thermalling helps you to turn with less brake.
+But pulling the trimmer results in a less precise feeling of handling and increases the tendency for the wing to enter deep stall.
+Don't fly with one or both sides of the trimmers closed in strong or turbulent conditions.